mattlean/lean-js-app-starter/starters/react-frontend/README.md

 -   [Jest](https://jestjs.io): Testing framework to ensure code correctness and coverage.
 -   [Prettier](https://prettier.io): Formatter to enforce code style.
 -   [webpack](https://webpack.js.org): Bundler used to build the app.

+## Learn More

+To get a more in-depth idea about what building off of this starter project is like, please read the [Developer Experience Walkthrough](./dx-walkthrough.md).